 IFRS 12 - Disclosure of Interests in Other Entities ("IFRS 12") provides the disclosure requirements for interests held in other entities including joint arrangements, associates, special purpose entities and other off balance sheet entities.
 IFRS 12 is effective for annual periods beginning on or after January 1, 2013.
-The REIT has not yet evaluated the impact of IFRS 12 on its consolidated financial statements.
+IFRS 12 will not have any impact on the REIT's consolidated financial statements.